ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The amount of water that needs to be abstracted to comply with the demand of the manufacturing industry (*IndustrialAbstraction*) is often lower than the actual demand (*IndustrialDemand*) as part of the water is re-used within the industrial processes.
 The *WaterReUseFraction* is provided as inpout data, its value varies between 0 and 1 (for instance, a value of 0.5 indicates that half of the water is re-used, that is, used twice).
 The *IndustrialAbstraction*  is then computed as follows:
 <br>*IndustrialAbstraction = IndustrialDemand * (1 - WaterReUseFraction)*

-An $IndustrialConsumptiveUseFraction$ is used to determine the consumptive water usage of the manufacturing industry.
+An *IndustrialConsumptiveUseFraction* is used to determine the consumptive water usage of the manufacturing industry.
 This can either be a fixed value, or a spatial explicit map.

 ```xml
 <textvar name="IndustrialConsumptiveUseFraction" value="0.15">